LouisChislett/customerSegmentation/README.md

 This repo is designed as a way of practicing unsupervised learning (clustering) with the goal of segmenting and profiling customers for a retail platform.
 In it you can find:

-* A jupyter notebook containing the pipeline, from data cleaning and exploration through to unsupervised K-means clustering and customer profiling.
+* A [Jupyter Notebook](customerProfiling.ipynb) containing the pipeline, from data cleaning and exploration through to unsupervised K-means clustering and customer profiling.
 The final output of this pipeline, alongside informative plots based on the formed clusters, is a dataset which feeds into...
 * A streamlit app with a reactive UI designed for non-technical stakeholders to explore the impact of the results.
 It allows a stakeholder to input a hypothetical customer's details and understand what type of customer they are likely to be (e.g. high spending, buys luxury etc...), as well as outputing a recommended marketing plan for that segment.

 ## Dataset Description 📅

-The customer personality analysis dataset (https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis?resource=download) is a synthetic marketing dataset.
+The [customer personality analysis dataset](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis?resource=download) is a synthetic marketing dataset.
 It is well-suited for unsupervised learning tasks such as clustering and RFM analysis.
 The dataset is specifically desgined to mimic that which you might find in a retail company which sells consumer goods (food, jewellery, household items).

 ### Feature Description